makerdao/dss-direct-deposit/README.md

 ### D3MHub

 The primary manager contract responsible for collecting all information and determining which action to take (if any).
-Each D3M instance is regsitered on the Hub using relevant `file(ilk, ...)` admin functions.
+Each D3M instance is registered on the Hub using relevant `file(ilk, ...)` admin functions.

 A permissionless `exec(ilk)` function exists which will perform all necessary steps to update the provided liquidity within the debt ceiling and external protocol constraints. `exec(ilk)` will need to be called on a somewhat regular basis to keep the system running properly.
 During each call to this function, interest will automatically be collected.